Less than $5 9th Grade Poetry Resources

 By Write On with Jamie

-Introducing how to write a literary analysis essay citing text evidence for "To the Virgins, to Make Much of Time" by Robert Herrick has never been easier!
-This in-depth text dependent analysis (TDA) writing prompt resource guides students through a step-by-step process of writing an expository / informative essay with textual evidence as support.
+Teaching how to write a literary analysis essay citing text evidence for "Beowulf" has never been easier!
+This in-depth text dependent analysis (TDA) writing prompt resource guides students through a step-by-step process of writing an expository essay with textual evidence as support.
 It includes an expository writing graphic organizer, rubric, expository writing quiz, and an expository writing template.

 This Citing Text Evidence Expository / Informative writing prompt lesson includes: